-The Top 10 Things to Think About Before Writing Your Will
+Top 10 Things to Consider Before Writing a Will

 Preparing to write your will involves a bit of time and brain power!
 You need to think long term and carefully consider your life.
 After all, your will is a final record of your wishes after you’ve passed on.